paul-matthews-dev/deluge-assistant/README.md

-# Zoho Deluge Language Support
+# Deluge Assistant

-Complete language support for Zoho Deluge scripting language with comprehensive IntelliSense for CRM, Desk, and all Zoho service integrations.
+Complete language support and development assistant for Zoho Deluge scripting language with comprehensive IntelliSense for CRM, Desk, and all Zoho service integrations.

 ## Features